A Spectral Algorithm for Learning Hidden Markov Models

 It is not surprising that practical algorithms have resorted to heuristics, as the general learning problem has been shown to be hard under cryptographic assumptions \citep{Terwijn02}.
 Fortunately, the hardness results are for HMMs that seem divorced from those that we are likely to encounter in practical applications.

 The situation is in many ways analogous to learning mixture distributions with samples from the underlying distribution.
-There, the general problem is believed to be hard.
+There, the general problem is also believed to be hard.
 However, much recent progress has been made when certain separation assumptions are made with respect to the component mixture distributions (\emph{e.g.}~\citep{Das99,DS07,VW02,CR08,BV08}).
-Roughly speaking, these separation assumptions imply that with high probability, given a point sampled from the distribution, we can recover which component distribution generated this point.
-In fact, there is prevalent sentiment that we are often only interested in clustering the data when such a separation condition holds.
-Much of the theoretical work here has been on how small this separation need be in order to permit an efficient algorithm to recover the model.
+Roughly speaking, these separation assumptions imply that with high probability, given a point sampled from the distribution, one can determine the mixture component that generated the point.
+In fact, there is a prevalent sentiment that we are often only interested in clustering when such a separation condition holds.
+Much of the theoretical work here has focused on how small this separation can be and still permit an efficient algorithm to recover the model.

 We present a simple and efficient algorithm for learning HMMs under a certain natural separation condition.
 We provide two results for learning.
 The first is that we can approximate the joint distribution over observation sequences of length $t$ (here, the quality of approximation is measured by total variation distance).
 As $t$ increases, the approximation quality degrades polynomially.
 Our second result is on approximating the \emph{conditional} distribution over a future observation, conditioned on some history of observations.
 We show that this error is asymptotically bounded---\emph{i.e.}~for any $t$, conditioned on the observations prior to time $t$, the error in predicting the $t$-th outcome is controlled.
 Our algorithm can be thought of as `improperly' learning an HMM in that we do not explicitly recover the transition and observation models.
 However, our model does maintain a hidden state representation which is closely (in fact, linearly) related to the HMM's, and can be used for interpreting the hidden state.